coopdigital/coop-frontend-toolkit/README.md

 <!--[if gt IE 9]><!--><link rel="stylesheet" type="text/css" href="/css/main.css"><!--<![endif]-->
 ```

-### Scripts

-The toolkit scripts are based on [modules](scripts/modules), all loaded by calling the `init` method from the main [coop-toolkit.js](scripts/coop-toolkit.js) script.
-Typically, you should only have to load the scripts for the modules your application will require; for an example, refer to the [Single Site Styleguide implementation](https://github.com/coopdigital/single-site-styleguide/blob/master/src/_js/main.js).

 ### Static assets

 The static assets contain the necessary fonts (Avenir, Coopicons) used by the styles, as well as SVG and PNG versions of the Co-op logo.
 These should be copied over to your project's assets directory by whichever task runner or asset pipeline you are using.